There are three contenders for the best self watering planter for tomatoes:

 For growing a few plants the Oasesbox and the Quadgrow planters are excellent and both around the same price.

-I think that the Oasesbox for tomatoes is probably a little better than the Quadgrow for flexibility and ease of use.
+I think that the Oasesbox is probably a little better than the Quadgrow for flexibility and ease of use – but best with a grow bag on top of three boxes.

 If you intend to grow ten or more plants, I think that the Autopot Easy2Grow System is probably the most suitable but it takes more time to set up and attention to operate.